New Jersey Family Leave Act Lawyer (FMLA)

 It is unlawful to interfere with, restrain or deny the exercise or the attempt to exercise rights under the NJFLA.
 It is also unlawful to discharge or discriminate against an employee or retaliate against them for requesting leave, exercising their rights under the law, filing a complaint or assisting in an investigation.
 The Attorney General can file a civil action and penalize employers up to $2,000 for a first offense and $5,000 for subsequent offenses.

 Employees can also file a complaint with the New Jersey Division on Civil Rights, or file their own private lawsuit in New Jersey Superior Court.
 In addition to recovering money damages for losses and harm such as reinstatement with back pay, interest, medical expenses, caregiver services, and emotional distress, the NJFLA expressly allows for up to $10,000 in punitive damages.
 If the case is brought as a class action, punitive damages can reach $500,000 or one percent of the employer’s net worth.

-Experienced FLA Lawyers Serving Ocean, Monmouth & Middlesex County
+Experienced New Jersey FMLA Lawyers Serving Ocean, Monmouth & Middlesex County

 Our experienced employment law attorneys will take on the burden of pursuing a case against your employer and recovering the maximum available in money damages, as well as getting your job back if you were wrongfully terminated in violation of the NJFLA.
 The court will order your employer to pay our fees, so it won’t cost you anything to pursue your case and protect your rights.
 Contact our experienced New Jersey Family Leave Act lawyers today for a free consultation.